 - If your loved one needs to be fed, offer one food item at a time.
 Make sure he/she has swallowed before offering the next bite.
 Demonstrate and cue eating behavior.

 - Serve food at the right temperature to eat right now.
 Waiting for food to cool might be a deterrent to eating or a burn hazard.

-- People with memory problems may not remember to eat or may ask for a meal, having forgotten they ate.
+- People with memory problems may not remember to eat or may ask again for a meal, having forgotten they already ate.
 Keep healthy snacks available, rather than telling them that they just ate.